 Accessing levy funds

-We encourage individual staff who want to undertake a qualification (potentially funded by the levy) to complete the online 'application' form (details below).
+We encourage individual staff who want to undertake a qualification (potentially funded by the levy) to complete the online 'application' form (link above).
+Please see 'how to access levy funds' in the 'Useful Documents' section.
 This application is authorised by the Headteacher and then also authorises the Council to purchase training on behalf of the school and use their levy funds.

 Application for External Qualifications, Conferences and Training